-- Create a shortlist.
+Create a shortlist.
 Using those must-have features, reviews, recommendations, and other sources of insight, pick your top few options.

 Trial time!
 Using customer service software is the best way to know if it will work for you.
 All the feature checklists and marketing copy in the world won’t replace the experience of using the software in your setup to deliver service.

-Serving customers is the goal
+Remember that serving customers is the goal

 No matter which software you choose, it’s the service you deliver to your customers that matters.
 Don’t let the search for the “perfect customer service software” stop you from defining and delivering the service experience that will keep those customers coming back.